 The segment, titled "Wiped Out," and is part of the "Lifeline" series, which presents news of the latest medical and health related breakthroughs.
+The "Lifeline" series is a Discovery Channel original programming series and is featured on Discovery's website.

 The Medical Review Board at Discovery Health chose to produce the program after a research project by Jay M. Holder, D.C., on Torque Release Technique (TRT) appeared in the journal, Molecular Psychiatry.
 The journal, published by NATURE, is rated second out of 80 journals in psychiatry, 10th out of 201 journals in neurosciences and 20th out of 295 journals in biochemistry and molecular biology according to Journal Citation Reports, which rates peer-reviewed journals.